hawkfish/textform/docs/transforms/reformats/lag.rst

     .. py:attribute:: input
         :type: str

-        The name of the string column to lag or lead.
+        The name of the string field to lag or lead.
         The contents will be replaced, so use :py:class:`Copy` to preserve the original.

     .. py:attribute:: lag
         :type: int

-        An integer specifying how many rows to lag (delay) the column by.
+        An integer specifying how many rows to lag (delay) the field by.
         A negative lag will cause later values to be pulled forward.
         Zero is legal, but a NOP.